dehezhang2/Notes/3402/CS3402_Database_System.md

     * Identify relations that correspond to the entity types participating R (Says S and T)
     * Approaches:
       * **Foreign key approah**(let one of the entity remember the relationship) used in the example
-        * Choose one of relations(says S) and include the primary key of T as the foreign key in S
+        * Choose one of relations(says S, normally the total participation side) and include the primary key of T as the foreign key in S
         * Include all the simple attributes of the relationship as the attributes of S
       * Merged relationship approach: merge the 2 entity types and the relationship(simple attributes) into a single relation (**not efficient**)
       * Cross reference or **relationship relation approach**
         * Set up a third relation **R** for the purpose of cross-referencing(including) the **primary keys of the two relations S and T** representing the entity types
-        * Also including the primary key attributes of S and T as foreign keys to S and Tm respectively
+        * Also including the primary key attributes of S and T as foreign keys to S and T respectively
         * primary key of R will be **one of the two foreign keys** (because it is 1: 1 relation, 1 key is enough to identify a relation)

-  * Step 4: Mapping of 1:N Relationship Types(let N-side remember the relation)
+  * Step 4: Mapping of 1:N Relationship Types(let N-side remember the relation=>more efficient)

     * Identify relation S that represents participating entity type at **N-side** of relationship type
     * Include **the primary key of relation T as the foreign key in S**